POSTDOCTORAL FACT SHEET

 - The stipend may be supplemented by sabbatical leave pay or other sources of support that do not carry with them teaching or other responsibilities.
 Fellowship funds may be disbursed through the employing institution if necessary for the continuation of health insurance or other benefits.
 No dependency allowance is available.

-- Expenses paid to attend one Conference of Ford Fellows
+- Expenses will be paid to attend at least one Conference of Ford Fellows

 To the Top